- As low as $1,506/Night

 About the Area

 Located near the beach, this vacation home is in Downtown Charleston, a neighborhood in Charleston.
-Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
-Looking to enjoy an event or a game while in town?
-See what's going on at North Charleston Coliseum and Performing Arts Center, or consider a night out at Historic Rice Mill.
+Charleston City Market and Charleston Tanger Outlets are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Waterfront Park and Riverfront Park.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions